Why Is My GPU Usage So Low? 11 Causes and Fixes

 7. Your GPU driver settings aren’t set to performance mode

 Both AMD and NVIDIA have various settings in their respective graphics card software.
-They let you change things like anisotropic filtering, anti-aliasing, and so on.
+They let you change things like anisotropic filtering, anti-aliasing, etc.

 When these settings aren’t configured properly, you can experience low GPU usage and clock speeds.